NativeScript/nativescript-app-sync/README.md

 > UPDATE june 19 2017: The aforementioned change has been made; sadly no new CodePush NativeScript apps can be created.
 See [this issue](https://github.com/Microsoft/code-push/pull/435) for details.

+> 📣 📣 📣 UPDATE may 9 2019: we're considering rebooting our efforts.
+Stay tuned!

 [![NPM version][npm-image]][npm-url]
 [![Downloads][downloads-image]][npm-url]